Get your hands dirty! Trade Training at EIT

 Your study pathway could progress onto:

 NZ Certificate in Carpentry [Level 4], NZ Certificate in Construction Trades (Supervisor) [Level 4], NZ Certificate in Construction (Main Contract Supervisor) [Level 5].

 Applicants under 20 years old:

-- NCEA Level 1 or an equivalent qualification.
+- NCEA Level 1 (including NCEA L1 Maths and English) or an equivalent qualification

-- Successful completion of The NZ Certificate in Foundation Skills [Level 2]; Certificate in Introductory Trade Skills [Level 2] or successful completion of the alternative academic entry test,
+- Successful completion of the NZ Certificate in Building, Construction and Allied Trades Skills [Level 3] and successful completion of the alternative academic entry test; or

 The interview will allow parties to exchange information about what the programme both provides to, and requires of, its students.
-Included in the interview will be discussion of possible career paths for the student, motivation, and physical and emotional requirements, and applicant’s abilities, background, experiences and interests.
+Included in the interview will be discussion of possible career paths for the student, motivation, physical and emotional requirements and the applicant’s abilities, background, experiences and interests.
 Attendance of whānau members and/or supporting associates is encouraged at all interviews.

 All applicants are required to have the physical mobility needed to meet the demands of construction site work.
 If it is determined that an applicant does not have the required physical mobility they will be referred to a more appropriate programme.

 English Language Entry Requirements